pal03377/master-thesis/thesis.typ

 // developer documentation

-// TODO: write some introductory sentence here about NFRs *Scalability*
+// TODO: write some introductory sentence here about NFRs *Maintainability*
 #nfr[
-  *System Scalability*
+  *System Maintenance*
+  The system should be easy to maintain and update, with clear documentation on system architecture and code.
+] <nfrSystemMaintenance>
+#nfr[
+  *Extensibility*
-  The system should scale effectively to accommodate growth in the number of users and assessments.
+  The system should support the easy development of new modules, enabling straightforward integration into Athena.
-] <nfrSystemScalability>
+] <nfrNewModuleDevelopment>

 *Usability*
 #nfr[